-Pharmacy residents are considered full-time exempt employees of the organization and, as such, are eligible for the benefits (paid time off, healthcare package, 403bK plan, etc.) that are afforded to other employees of the organization.
-Residents are paid every 2 weeks.
-Residents will accrue 12 PTO days immediately upon employment.
-Their 12 days are to be used during the 52-week program and are not refundable with pay.
-The 12 PTO days will be used to cover any sick days, vacation days, as well as holidays the resident does not work, and days off for external post-graduate interviews.
+Residents are salaried employees who will accrue 12 PTO days immediately upon employment.
+Their 12 days are to be used during the 12 month program and are not refundable with pay.
+The 12 PTO days will be used to cover any sick days, vacation days, as well as holidays the resident does not work.

 The residents should seek approval from the RPD and the preceptor to be assigned during the time off if requested for the day(s) missed at least 6 weeks in advance.
-The resident needs to notify the current preceptor and RPD in email of the date(s) requested.
+The resident needs to notify the current preceptor, RPD, and Assistant Pharmacy Director in email of the date(s) requested.
 If approved, the RPD should be informed for final scheduling adjustments.
-All PTO days planned and taken will be documented and updated as part of the Resident Development Plan.
+The Assistant Director of Pharmacy will have an electronic copy of all PTO days taken.